bangerang/lowmad/README.md

   uninstall       Uninstall scripts.
-  generate        Generates a new LLDB script. dump            Dumps path and content of manifest file. help            Prints help information version         Prints the current version of this app
+  generate        Generates a new LLDB script. dump            Dumps path and content of manifest file. sync            Sync contents of LLDB init to manifest help            Prints help information version         Prints the current version of this app
   </code></pre>